Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-Despite the sell-off on the last day of the session, and generally the negative week, the results are almost the same as the previous time.
-With a slight change of the numbers but with the same places on the chart, I will stop your attention on the two most undervalued funds.
+In the leading position this week still remains the Flaherty & Crumrine Total Return Fund (FLC).
+It has been the alpha for a third week now with a price which is trading far below its net asset value and a negative Z-score of -1.80 which also makes it statistically undervalued.
+Without a change in our data, positioned on the second place this week is the Flaherty & Crumrine Preferred Income Opportunity fund (PFO).

-The leader - two weeks in a row - is the Flaherty & Crumrine Total Return Fund.
-It is trading far below its net asset value for a second week now and it is statistically undervalued too.
-Another fund that we can define as undervalued is the Flaherty & Crumrine Preferred Income Opportunity Fund (PFO).
-It has a discount of -5.62% and it is also with a negative Z-score as we can notice on the right.
+The results from last week are even lower which could make it a even more attractive "Buy".
+Despite that is trading below its NAV and the fact that it is statistically undervalued, it has also provided its investors with a good return over the last five years.
+All these indicators could be good buy signals, but is it so?
+We will conclude later.

-Of course, we could not skip the only representative trading at a premium - JH Premium Dividend Fund (PDT).
-As of this week, it is favored by the market to the extent that it trades 4.55% above its Net Asset Value.
-However, we should not rush making conclusions that this is a 100% sure "Sell."
+Of course we could not skip the only representative trading at a premium - JH Premium Dividend Fund (PDT) continues to trade high above its NAV.
+As of this week, it is favored by the market to the extent that it trades 4.50% above its Net Asset Value.
+However, we should not rush making conclusions that this is a 100% sure "sell".
 The fact that it is trading above its NAV at a big percentage is not the only thing you want to analyze.

 Conclusion